Bulstrode Park: Present house

 Edward Seymour, 12th Duke of Somerset commissioned the present 83000 sqft mansion, which was completed in 1865.
-After his death, it passed to his daughter, Lady Helen Guendolen Ramsden and then to her son, Sir John Frecheville Ramsden.
+After his death, it passed to his daughter, Lady Helen Guendolen Ramsden (née Seymour) then to her son, Sir John Frecheville Ramsden.

 The house was unoccupied until the Second World War, when it was used for training as the RAF Staff College.

 Following the War, Frecheville Ramsden used part of the property for chemical research into sisal by-products.
 After Frecheville Ramsden's death in 1958, the park was sold to a farmer, and the mansion and woodland were bought by the Bruderhof community.

 In 1966, the Bruderhof moved to the United States, and the property was bought by WEC International, a Christian evangelical mission agency, who gradually restored and improved the public parts of the house's interior.
 WEC International sold the mansion to a private owner in 2016 for £13 million.
 It was sold again in 2023 for just £6 million.